sahilkumar14/Ai-based-loan-web/README.md

 ﻿# Ai-based-loan-web

-# 🎓 EduLoanGuard — Smart Loan & Fraud Detection Platform
+# 🎓 Credify — Smart Loan & Fraud Detection Platform

 EduLoanGuard is a full-stack web application that helps **students apply for education loans** while enabling **distributors (loan officers)** to detect **fraudulent or suspicious behavior** using **AI-driven behavioral analytics**.